LianMingshuang/DWB_Covid-19/README.md

 ## 1. Product 1
-Our team wanted to create a web map to help the Doctor Without Borders organization to display areas of high risk and low resources that would need their help.
-We referred to their activities related COVID-19 in EU and decided to show the information about: coronavirus cases, long term care residences, acute care hospitals and community health centers in MA.
+Our team creates a web map to help the Doctor Without Borders organization to display areas of high infection and low resources that would need their help.
+We referred to their activities related COVID-19 in EU and decided to show the information about: coronavirus cases, long term care residences, and acute care hospitals in MA.

 ### Data used:
 •	Town level cases from Mass.gov